 "Which are the best nursing facilities in the area?" is one of the most common questions that the Northern Virginia Long-Term Care Ombudsman Program staff receives.
-In program year 2012, over 9,408 requests for information came in from the public.
 A significant part of our service is to educate consumers so they can make informed choices about long-term care facilities, such as nursing facilities.

 The Ombudsman also can provide information, such as the results of the nursing facility’s latest survey conducted by Virginia’s Department of Health.
 The survey report identifies areas where a facility did not meet the standard of the regulation.
 This is known as a deficiency (i.e., pattern of a problem).
 The most recent survey report is also posted in the nursing facility and is available for the public to review.

 In addition, the Ombudsman can provide information regarding the number and nature of complaints lodged against a facility within the last 12 months as well as the results and conclusions of those investigations.
 For example, a caller can name a specific nursing facility, assisted living facility, or home care organization, and the Ombudsman will disclose our Program's record of complaints that we investigated.
 No identifying information is given that would compromise confidentiality.
 Also, the Ombudsman can provide general advice on what to look for when selecting a nursing facility.